-If your complaint is about leasehold residential management then please read the guide in consumer resources section of our website which explains the limits of our authority and how we deal with these type of complaints.
+If your complaint is about leasehold residential management then please read the guide in the consumer resources section of our website which explains the limits of our authority and how we deal with these types of complaint.

 From Section E, after the complaint has been raised, this document relates to both parties.